t4xe/MailSender/README.md

 Then enter your email address and password of your account and click the 'Send' button.
 If an error occurs, it will appear on right of the send button.

+Click 'Show Password' if you want to show your password.